ebrard/ebrard.github.io/_drafts/2017-02-28-incremental-loading.md

 This design is a good fit for non-complex integrations such as synchronization between systems with very few transformations (data type changes, simple look-up, RDBMS to NoSQL or vice-versa).
 It comes in handy when push CDC solutions are not available.

+You can find the [complete job](https://github.com/ebrard/talend-examples/tree/master/incremental-load/PORTOFOLIO) in my github repository.
+It was designed for a PostGreSQL database.